Boards and Committees

 Reviews all changes in Land Use and Land Use and Development Regulations and provide recommendations to City Council concerning land use matters.
 There are seven members and two alternates on this Commission and they meet monthly on the first Wednesday at 9:00 a.m. unless there is not business to transact.
 Additional meetings are held as deemed necessary.

 Review proposals, interview, rank, and negotiate a contract with those firms that are qualified for a particular type of City project or service.
 The Committee consists of seven staff members and meets on the second and fourth Tuesdays of the month, as needed.

 This Commission is composed of the Mayor and four Council members with one Council Member appointed as an alternate.
 They review and give staff direction on road projects.
 This commission meets monthly on the Wednesday prior to the Metropolitan Planning Commission (M.P.O.) at 9:00 a.m.

 Cape Coral Youth Council

 The Cape Coral Youth Council is comprised of 14 students that reside in the City of Cape Coral.
-This Council meets every other week on Friday's at 2:45 p.m. in Council Chambers.
+This Council meets the second and fourth Friday of each month at 3:00 p.m. in Council Chambers.
 They discuss topics important to our youth and report recommendations to City Council.